farwaali08/pyber-analysis/README.md

 ## OVERVIEW

-This exploratory analysis aims to assist PyBer in improving access to rideshare services, and determining affordability for underserved areas, by identifying trends in ridership and fare data.
+This exploratory analysis aims to assist PyBer in improving access to rideshare services, and determining affordability for underserved areas by identifying trends in ridership and fare data.

+The data provided categorized each service region by type (Urban, Suburban, and Rural)

 ## QUICK LINKS